JuliaFong/Pokedex/README.md

 # Pokedex

-* Learn TypeScript by featuring first generation pokemon in pokedex!
+* Learn the first generation pokemon in pokedex!

 # Learning Goals